 Ginkakuji (Silver Pavilion)

-Based upon an aesthetic rooted in Zen philosophy, Ginkaku-ji Temple oozes wabi-sabi everywhere from its faded, wooden panels (once varnished in black lacquer) to the stone garden that invokes a feeling of cleansing and renewal.
+Buried in the shadows of Higashiyama’s mountain range, Ginkaku-ji oozes wabi-sabi everywhere from its faded, wooden panels once varnished in black lacquer to its stone garden that invokes a feeling of cleansing and renewal.

 The dry garden known as the “Sea of Silver Sand,” is one of the temple’s most interesting features.
 Raked white sand leads to a towering cone that was landscaped to be a perfect spot for moon gazing.